 \subsection{Bernoulli random variables with dependent, time-varying means}

-\paragraph{Winning rates of the Cavaliers.} To illustrate how changepoint detection procedures based on e-detectors work, we revisit the example of the Cleveland Cavaliers, an American professional basketball team introduced in \cref{subSec::intro_Cav_example}.
+\paragraph*{Winning rates of the Cavaliers.} To illustrate how sequential change detection procedures based on e-detectors work, we revisit the example of the Cleveland Cavaliers, an American professional basketball team introduced in \cref{subSec::intro_Cav_example}.
 Instead of using Plus-Minus stats, in this example, we are monitoring the performance of the Cavaliers by keeping track of wins and losses over all the games.
 Let $X_1, X_2, \dots \in \{0,1\}$ be the sequence of win indicators during 2010-11 to 2017-18 regular seasons, where $X_i=1$ if the Cavaliers won game $i$.
-Though \cref{fig::cavs_win_rate} presents monthly and seasonal averages for the purpose of visualization, we use the underlying binary sequence to build a changepoint detection procedure.
+Though \cref{fig::cavs_win_rate} presents monthly and seasonal averages for the purpose of visualization, we use the underlying binary sequence to build a sequential change detection procedure.

-\paragraph{Modeling winning probabilities as a dependent sequence of Bernoullis.}
+\paragraph*{Modeling winning probabilities as a dependent sequence of Bernoullis.}

 To detect a significant improvement of the performance of the Cavaliers, we assume that before an unknown changepoint $\nu \in \mathbb{N}\cup\{\infty\}$, the conditional average of winning probability given the sample history is less than or equal to $p_0:= 0.49$.
 That is, under any pre-change distribution $P$ we have $p_n := \mathbb{E}_{P,\infty}[X_n \mid \mathcal{F}_{n-1}] \leq p_0$.
 (For simplicity, $\mathcal F$ is taken to be the natural filtration of the data.)
 Thus, the pre-change class of distributions is